+Important:

-Important: The Department monitors Providers whose Participants exceed 18 months Period of Service.
-Failure to Exit a Participant who has not been through an ASA and identified as needing an additional 6 months or who is not tracking towards an Outcome, may result in the Department taking action under the Deed.
+- The Department monitors Periods of Service.
+Failure to Exit a Participant at 18 months where they have not been through an ASA and identified as needing an additional 6 months or are not tracking (and continuing to progress) towards an Outcome, may result in the Department taking action under the Deed.
 This action may include invalidating anchored Placements and associated Outcome Payments after this date.
 These Participants will not be included in calculations for allocation of Places and Upfront Payments.

+- Where a Group One Participant has completed their Period of Service (i.e. 18 or 24 months of servicing) and is tracking to an Outcome, their Employment or Education must be continuous to remain in TtW.
+The Participant must be immediately Exited by the TtW Provider if there are any fortnights where there are:

+- Insufficient hours worked,

+- No hours worked, or

+- No participation in Education.